Victoria Falls National Park

 Victoria Falls National Park in north-western Zimbabwe protects the south and east bank of the Zambezi River in the area of the world-famous Victoria Falls.
 It extends along the Zambezi river from the larger Zambezi National Park about 6 km above the falls to about 12 km below the falls.

 Nature

 A notable feature of the park is the rainforest which grows in the spray of the falls, including ferns, palms, liana vines, and a number of trees such as mahogany not seen elsewhere in the region.
+The damp and shaded environment also supports a rich diversity of fungi, which play a crucial role in the ecosystem by decomposing organic matter and supporting plant health.
 The park is located within the Zambezian and mopane woodlands ecoregion.

 Visitors have the chance to view the elephant, Cape buffalo, southern white rhinoceros, hippopotamus, giraffes, eland and a variety of other antelope herds during drives and walking safaris.
 A bask of crocodiles may be seen in the river, and a nearby Crocodile Ranch offers a safer view of these dangerous animals.